chandankadiri/capstone_project/readme.md

 - docker-compose exec broker bash
 - kafka-topics --zookeeper zookeeper:2181 --create --topic capstone.news_articles --partitions 1 --replication-factor 1

-You can access the UI at http://<your host ip>:8501/ You can access the swagger ui at http://<your host ip>:8889/
+You can access the UI at http://host_ip:8501/
+You can access the swagger ui at http://host_ip:8889/

 ### Steps for Monolithic code: